baduker/whatsnew/README.md

 ```

-For example, you can dump the entire parsed feed to a text file with:
+For example, you can dump the entire  feed to a text file with:
 `./whatsnew -c 100 > rss_dump.txt`

+### TODO:

+- Fetch and parse old news
+- Add dump command (no need for piping)